KillianLucas/open-procedures/README.md

 # Open Procedures

 **Open Procedures** is an open-source project offering tiny, structured coding tutorials that can be searched semantically.
-It was created to help [code-interpreting language models](http://openinterpreter.com/) complete various tasks by fetching relevant and up-to-date code snippets.
+It was created to help [code-interpreting language models](http://openinterpreter.com/) complete complete various tasks by fetching relevant and up-to-date code snippets.

 The entire collection of coding tutorials is open source and can be found on [GitHub](https://github.com/KillianLucas/open-procedures/tree/main/procedures).
 The community is highly encouraged to contribute by adding new tutorials or editing existing ones.